Q: Do I need a Mathematics degree or financial experience to apply?

 Q: How can I prepare for the numerical ability and logical reasoning assessments?

-You’ll be given a final opportunity to practice the assessments once you’ve logged in to complete the real tests.
+You’ll be given a final opportunity to practise the assessments once you’ve logged in to complete the real tests.

 Q: How can I prepare for an assessment centre?

-A: More information and advice on preparing for an assessment centre can be found on the assessment advice section of our Applying page.
+A: More information and advice on preparing for an assessment centre can be found on our advice section of our application support page.